-This Court should also grant certiorari because the use of summary reversal in this case is a marked departure from the usual conduct of judicial proceedings and creates the possibility of confusion for the lower courts over when summary reversal is appropriate.
+The Court is also likely to grant certiorari and reverse because the D.C.
+Circuits use of summary reversal in this case is a marked departure from the usual conduct of judicial proceedings and creates the possibility of confusion for the lower courts over when summary reversal is appropriate.
 See Sup.
 Ct.
 R. 10(a).